MicrosoftDocs/architecture-center/docs/example-scenario/iot/application-stamps.md

 concepts](https://docs.microsoft.com/azure/iot-dps/concepts-device) outlined
 in the DPS documentation.

-## Moving Applications Between Stamps
+## Moving applications between stamps

-Components such as web front-ends or API applications that speak to IoT Hub, will also need to have a strategy for migrating to new IoT Hubs.
+Components such as web front ends or API applications that speak to IoT Hub, will also need to have a strategy for migrating to new IoT Hubs.
 This ensures communication with the devices that have moved.

-Here, we'll explore a couple of strategies for moving devices, and application end-users, from one application stamp to another.
+Here, we’ll explore a couple of strategies for moving devices and application end-users from one application stamp to another.
 While these may not cover all cases, elements of them can be readily employed to cover additional cases.

-## Moving Device and User Populations Between Full Application Stamps
+## Moving between fully self-contained application stamps

 Where stamps encompass an end-to-end application, [Azure Traffic Manager](https://docs.microsoft.com/azure/traffic-manager/traffic-manager-how-it-works) can